magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.3.5-2.3.5-p1-patch-country-payment-issue.md

 ---
-title: "Magento 2.3.5, 2.3.5-p1 patch: country payment issue"
+title: "Adobe Commerce 2.3.5, 2.3.5-p1 patch: country payment issue"
-labels: 2.3.5,2.3.5-p1,Magento Commerce,Magento Commerce Cloud,known issues,patch,payments,troubleshooting
+labels: 2.3.5,2.3.5-p1,Magento Commerce,Magento Commerce Cloud,known issues,patch,payments,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 ---

-This patch resolves an issue in Magento where the storefront checkout workflow did not display any payment method that has been enabled for specific countries, except for Klarna and Amazon Pay.
+This patch resolves an issue in Adobe Commerce where the storefront checkout workflow did not display any payment method that has been enabled for specific countries, except for Klarna and Amazon Pay.

 ## Affected products and versions

-* Magento Commerce Cloud versions 2.3.5 and 2.3.5-p1
+* Adobe Commerce on cloud infrastructure 2.3.5 and 2.3.5-p1
-* Magento Commerce versions 2.3.5 and 2.3.5-p1
+* Adobe Commerce on-premises 2.3.5 and 2.3.5-p1

 ## Issue